chonghin33/lcm-1.13-whitepaper/theories/LCM_Definition_ACM_Format_v1.0.md

 Date: 2025-04-21

 Abstract:
-Linguistic Construct Modeling (LCM) is a theoretical and practical framework for constructing structured semantic behavior in large language models (LLMs) using prompt-layered logic and recursive language directives.
+Language Construct Modeling (LCM) is a theoretical and practical framework for constructing structured semantic behavior in large language models (LLMs) using prompt-layered logic and recursive language directives.
 It introduces a modular, language-native system of control and identity continuity, enabling semantic scaffolds without modifying architecture or memory systems.

 Core Concepts:
 1. Prompt-Based Modularity: Structuring prompts into layered modules, each with distinct tone, logic, and feedback functions.